lonny/sublime_runner/README.md

 # sublime_runner
-A tiny Ruby script that enables optional "reopen files" behavior in Sublime Text with the same ease as Textmate.
+A Ruby script enabling optional "reopen files" behavior in Sublime Text with the same ease as Textmate.

 **Why It Was Needed**